 While nonprofits generally try to limit their overhead costs to ensure they’re directing the majority of their funds toward their mission, these expenses are necessary for your organization to function properly.

-Paying your staff, acquiring an office space, and creating a nonprofit website, for example, all fall under overhead expenses.
+Paying your staff, acquiring office space, and creating a website, for example, all fall under overhead expenses.
 Where would your organization be without people to run it, a place to carry out your important work, and a website that promotes your mission and services?

 While the general rule of thumb is to not exceed spending 35% of your funding on overhead expenses, every organization’s expense breakdown will look different.
 Instead of blindly cutting overhead costs to reach a certain percentage, be strategic about limiting your overhead, and ensure you’re allocating enough funds to this area to keep your nonprofit running smoothly.